digital-craftsman-de/cqs-routing/README.md

 3. Make refactoring safer through the extensive use of types.
 4. Add clear boundries between business logic and application / infrastructe logic.

+### How

+The CQRS construct closes this gap and **drastically reduces the cost of change** without much higher costs of introduction.
+It consists of two starting points, the `CommandController` and the `QueryController` and the following components:

+- **Request decoder**
+*Parses the request and transforms it into an array structure.*
+- **DTO data transformer**
+*Transforms the previously generated array structure if necessary.*
+- **DTO constructor**
+*Generates a command or query from the array structure.*
+- **DTO validator**
+*Validates the created command or query.*
+- **Handler**
+*Command or query handler which contains the business logic.*
+- **Response constructor**
+*Transforms the gathered data of the handler into a response.*

+Through the Symfony routing, we define which instances of the components (if relevant) are used for which route.
+This is why we use PHP files for the routes instead of the default YAML.
+So renaming of components is easier through the IDE.

+### Command example

-Commands and queries are therefore strongly typed value objects which already validate whatever they can.
+Commands and queries are strongly typed value objects which already validate whatever they can.
 Here is an example command that is used to create a news article:

 ```php
 <?php